 In my culture, normally the children would leave home when getting married and make their own home.
-But in today’s world we accept that times have changed; and our children are more westernised then ourselves and our parents.
+But in today’s world, we accept that times have changed, and our children are more westernized than ourselves and our parents.

-This,for me, is just the beginning of my new journey again with grief.
-At this stage it's important to be aware that we are in this process and allow all our emotions and physical pain's to be felt.
+This, for me, is just the beginning of my new journey again with grief.
+At this stage, it's important to be aware that we are in this process and allow all our emotions and physical pain's to be felt.
 Having a 'toolkit' enables us to move forward.
-For me yogic-breath-work and exercises are a part of my toolkit which help me manoeuvre myself each day.
+For me, yogic-breath-work and exercises are a part of my toolkit which help me maneuver myself each day.

 So, this weekend, I will be helping my 30 years old son move from home into his new flat.

 As mothers, we all like to make sure that our children, no matter what age they are that, they are safe and in a healthy state of mind and body.

 I never realized what pain my parents must have felt when I got married and left the family home, until now, as I watch my children leave home.